-A reader of AskTheMoneyCoach.com wanted to know how she can improve her credit score because she checked her three credit scores a few days ago and found that the lowest score was based on a credit report didn’t have all of her accounts listed.
+A reader of AskTheMoneyCoach.com checked her three credit scores a few days ago and found that the lowest score was based on a credit report didn’t have all of her credit accounts listed.

 So she wants to know what she can do.
-She pays all of her bills on time, and she feels as though one score is being held back by the accounts that are not listed.
+She pays all of her bills on time, and is worried that the report with her missing credit account is keeping her from getting a loan.

 A credit furnisher is an institution, such as a bank, a credit card company, a lender, or a mortgage entity.
 It could even be an auto loan firm, a student loan company, or perhaps a supplier of credit in a nontraditional sense — like someone who gives you a cell phone plan or a utility connection, or even your landlord.